Bart of Darkness: Production

-For season six, Fox moved The Simpsons back to its original Sunday night time of 8 pm, having aired on Thursdays for the previous four seasons.
+For season six, 20th Century Fox moved The Simpsons back to its original Sunday night time of 8 pm, having aired on Thursdays for the previous four seasons.
 It has remained in this slot ever since.

 Dan McGrath was chosen to write the episode, while Jim Reardon directed.
 The episode was originally produced as the season finale of the fifth season, but was held over and aired as the premiere of the sixth.
-This was because, along with "Lisa's Rival", the episode was in production at the time of the 1994 Northridge earthquake.
+This was because the episode, along with "Lisa's Rival", was in production at the time of the 1994 Northridge earthquake.
 The earthquake damaged much of the Film Roman building in which The Simpsons writing and animation staff worked, forcing them to move out for three months and continue production in a temporary building.
 The only staff members that came in expecting to work were future show runners Bill Oakley and Josh Weinstein.
 As a result, the staff was given a month more than they would usually have had to work on the episode, which Reardon described as "greatly benefiting" it.
-Having been a director on the series for five years before this episode, he believed that this "was closer to what [he] was trying to achieve as a director than [he] had done before".
+Having been a director on the series for five years, he believed that this episode "was closer to what [he] was trying to achieve as a director than [he] had done before".
 He credited this to the extra time, and used it to insert little details, such as having Bart get stuck on the fabric of the chair he was in, and wearing his underwear instead of a swimsuit.